shraddha0822/Handwritten-Digits-Recognition/README.md

 # Handwritten Digit Recognition

-This project implements a handwritten digit recognition system with the help of a simple feedforward neural network using TensorFlow with the MNIST dataset.
+This project implements a handwritten digit recognition system with the help of a Feedforward Neural Network using TensorFlow with the MNIST dataset.

 ## Overview